aws-samples/template-for-closed-network-system-workloads-on-aws/infra/README.md

 $ git push --set-upstream origin develop
 ```

+> NOTE:
-\* When the develop branch was changed, this pipeline will be invoked.
+> When the develop branch was changed, this pipeline will be invoked.
 So, you have to create develop branch.

 If you want to confirm pipeline situation, please access AWS CodePipeline via management console.